 We report dichotomous classifier training results using precision and recall scores.
-The precision quantifies the fraction of sources labeled by the classifier as positive as compared to the number of true positive examples in the test set (e.g. purity).
+The precision quantifies the fraction of sources labeled by the classifier as positive as compared to the number of true-positive examples in the test set (e.g. purity).
 The recall is the fraction of positive examples correctly labeled as positive by the classifier (e.g. completeness).
 Table \ref{tab: classifier_performance} shares the precision and recall scores for each DNN and XGB classifier.

 Recall scores are zero in cases where an algorithm did not correctly classify any of the positive training examples.
-In these cases, the precision can either be undefined (no light curves classified as positive) or zero (only false positive classifications).
+In these cases, the precision can be either undefined (no light curves classified as positive) or zero (only false-positive classifications).
 For some classes, both the DNN and XGB algorithms failed to achieve nonzero recall.
 These classes are listed at the bottom of Table \ref{tab: classifier_performance} and identified by half-filled circles in Figures \ref{fig:ontol-hierarchy} and \ref{fig:phenom-hierarchy}.

 Figure \ref{fig:positive_example_counts} shows the number of positive examples for each class in the learning set and compares them to the median of all classes.
 The top and bottom panels of Figure \ref{fig:dnn_xgb_precision_recall} plot the precision/recall scores for DNN and XGB classifiers, respectively.
 Figure \ref{fig:precision_recall_scatter} shows a scatter-plot comparison of DNN and XGB precision/recall scores with color-coding for the number of positive training examples.
 Figure \ref{fig:test_train_scores_diff} plots the difference between test and train scores to provide quantitative insight into overfitting.
-Figure \ref{fig:most_important_features_top3} shows a histogram counting the number occurrences of each feature among the top 3 in importance for each XGB classifier.
+Figure \ref{fig:most_important_features_top3} shows a histogram counting the number occurrences of each feature among the top three in importance for each XGB classifier.